rdf-elixir/sparql_client/README.md

 |> SPARQL.Client.query("http://dbpedia.org/sparql")
 ```

-`DESCRIBE` query results are returned as an `RDF.Graph` resp. as an `RDF.Dataset` if the format returned by the server supports quads.
+`DESCRIBE` query results are returned as an `RDF.Graph` respective as an `RDF.Dataset` if the format returned by the server supports quads.

 ```elixir
 {:ok, #RDF.Graph{name: nil